Articles by Matthew Gilligan

 3. Flow through of tax losses: Will the trading vehicle let you access the losses?

-4. Flow through of capital gains: Will the trading vehicle allow easy access to capital gains at the end of the investment, or do you have to liquidate (for example a company will require liquidation unless it is a qualifying company to access capital gains tax exempt in NZ).
+4. Flow through of capital gains: Will the trading vehicle allow easy access to capital gains at the end of the investment, or do you have to liquidate?
+(For example, a company will require liquidation to access capital gains tax exempt in NZ, unless it is a qualifying company.)

-5. Cross border tax considerations: for those investing off shore or cross boarder, have you thought through the complex tax issues that arise?
-Like capital gains tax, non resident withholding tax, the implication of the New Zealand Accrual rules and foreign exchange movements, and double tax on dividend income.
+5. Cross border tax considerations: For those investing offshore or cross border, have you thought through the complex tax issues that arise?
+Like capital gains tax, non resident withholding tax, the implication of the New Zealand accrual rules and foreign exchange movements, and double tax on dividend income.

 Generally there is a simple and effective structure for most circumstances.
 Contact us if you require assistance with any matter above.